 In the clinical trials, uncommon side effects were reported in every 1 in 100 to 1 in 1,000 people.
 These include:

 - pain in limb

 Rare side effects

-In the clinical trials, temporary one-sided facial drooping was reported in every 1 in 1,000 to 1 in 10,000 people.
+Temporary one-sided facial drooping and temporary inflammation of the heart wall (myocarditis) have been reported as rare side effects, affecting every 1 in 1,000 to 1 in 10,000 people.

 If you’ve had an allergic reaction to any vaccine or injection in the past, talk to your vaccinator.